This Day In Music: March 14

 March 14, 2016 ~ Composer, conductor Peter Maxwell Davies passed away in Sanday, UK ~ Enfant terrible of the 1960s.
 Frequently shocked audiences and critics.
 Prolific composer who wrote in a variety of styles and idioms often combining disparate styles in one piece.
 Co-founded the Pierrot Players ensemble with Harrison Birtwistle ~ Davies was born in 1934

-March 14, 2013 ~ Jazz percussionist Daniel Ponce passed away in Miami, Florida, USA ~ Exiled from Cuba by the early 1980s would emerge from the New York Latin, Cuban jazz scene as a renowned sideman.
-Played the bata drums on Herbie Hancock's 1983 Rockit hit single.
-Has also collaborated with artists such as Paquito d'Rivera, José Fajardo, Eddie Palmieri, Celia Cruz, Laurie Anderson, Mick Jagger, Yoko Ono, and others ~ Ponce was born in 1953
+March 14, 2013 ~ Jazz percussionist Daniel Ponce passed away in Miami, Florida, USA ~ Exiled from Cuba by the early-1980s, Ponce would emerge from the New York Latin jazz scene as a renowned sideman.
+To mainstream audiences perhaps best known for playing the bata drums on Herbie Hancock's 1983 Rockit hit single.
+Ponce has also collaborated with artists such as Paquito d'Rivera, José Fajardo, Eddie Palmieri, Celia Cruz, Laurie Anderson, Mick Jagger, and Yoko Ono ~ Ponce was born in 1953

 March 14, 2013 ~ Singer Jack Greene, full name Jack Henry Greene, passed away in Nashville, Tennessee, USA ~ Fronted the Peach Tree Boys.
 Founded the Tennessee Mountain Boys.
 Duetted with Jeannie Seely.
 Member of Ernest Tubb's backing unit the Texas Troubadours.
 As a solo artist known for a string of country hits starting in the mid-1960s including There Goes My Everything, All The Time, You Are My Treasure, Until My Dreams Come True, and The Statue Of A Fool ~ Greene was born in 1930